-A few years travelling, 125 countries on 5 continents – at least so far.
+A few years of traveling, 140 countries on all 7 continents – at least so far.

 We, Monika and Martin, met during our studies in Zurich, Swizzyland in 1978 and decided to spend some time together.

 In 1980 we needed a student’s sabbatical to recover from the overwhelming stress at university: 6 months to earn some odd money and 6 months to backpack thru South-East Asia.
 We flew to Singapore, and discovered Malaysia, Indonesia, Thailand, Burma (nowadays Myanmar), Nepal, and India.

 The 1st weeks of the trip were a little unusual for Monika.
 It was her 1st journey to Asia; she discovered mozzies as big as vultures and cockroaches bigger than elephants.
 Nevertheless, later on, they shrank significantly.